weTobias/2020-Abgabe02-Muehlbacher-Toporsch-Weigl/README.md

 - Create a new implemetation of the queue, that handles different types of data with the use of generics.

 **Testing**
-- Create test classes for class and get 100% test coverage.
+- Create test classes for every class and get 100% test coverage.